Satisfaction (2025 film): Production

 The film is written and directed by Alex Burunova who said the writing of the script took over eight years.
 Burunova is also a producer for Perfect Circle Films, alongside Rafael Thomaseto and Helena Sardinha for Driven Equation, Kyle Stroud for Carte Blanche, and Iryna Asonova for Constant Production.
 Cinematography is from Máté Herbai with a score by Midori Hirano.

 The cast is led by Emma Laird, with Fionn Whitehead, Zar Amir Ebrahimi and Adwoa Aboah.
-As oath is the immersive preparation for their roles, Laird and Whitehead shared an Airbnb together and visited real-life composers to discus their work.

 Release

 The film had its world premiere at the SXSW Festival on 7 March 2025.